esalcort/project_rl/README.md

 # project_rl
 Try RL policies for duckietown

 We trained the policies on google colab.
-See some examples at ([Run_policies.ipynb](https://github.com/esalcort/project_rl/blob/master/Run_policies.ipynb)).
+See how at [Run_policies.ipynb](https://github.com/esalcort/project_rl/blob/master/Run_policies.ipynb).

 # PPO